igneus/In-adiutorium/README.markdown

 *Branch 'variationes' is for experiments with antiphons - one antiphon may have many different melodies next to each other.*

-*The first variant of each antiphon should be the one, which is in master.*
+*The first variant of each antiphon should be the one, which is in master.
+Or, the variant, which is in master, is coloured blue instead of being on the top.*

 # In adiutorium #